Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 Your gaze pierces the very fiber of your enemies, turning them to stone.
 At the beginning of each of your turns, make a Focus attack against a creature within range.
 This attack automatically misses against creatures suffering from the blinded ailment.
 If you hit, they are petrified until the end of their next turn:

-- The target is immune to all effects, including:
+- The target is immune to all effects.
-  _ Damage
-  _ Forced movement
-  _ Boons
-  _ Ailments \* Afflictions
-- The target cannot take actions, reactions, or spend movement
+- The target cannot take actions, reactions, or spend movement.
-- The target is conscious and can use all of their senses normally
+- The target is conscious and their senses function normally.

 ### Gift of the Sands